michael-milette/moodle-filter_filtercodes/README.md

 That is not possible at this time.
 This is a very simple scraper.
 With some funding or contributions, this feature can be enhanced.

 ### How can I get the {getstring} tag to work?
-It doesn't seem to be getting replaced with the correct text.
+It doesn't seem to be replaced with the correct text.

 Verify that the component (plugin) name and/or the string key are correct.
 If a component name is not specified, it will default to "moodle".
 If you recently modified a language file manually in Moodle, you may need to refresh the Moodle cache.

 ### How can I customize or translate the forms generated by the {form...} tags?

-You can translate or customize the forms Moodle's language editor.
+You can translate or customize the forms in Moodle's language editor.
 Note that using these tags are optional.
 You can also simply insert the HTML for the form in the Atto editor.
 These {form...} tags are just provided to quickly create generic forms on your Moodle site.

 ### Are there any security considerations?